andreipope/pxdocs-backup-old/content/monitoring/prometheus-and-grafana/_index.md

 secret/prometheus-px-backup-prometheus created
 ```

 4\.
-Enter the following command to install the service monitor:
+To specify the monitoring rules for PX-Backup, create a `ServiceMonitor` object by entering the following combined spec and `kubectl` command:

 ```text
 kubectl apply -f - <<'_EOF'